A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Convergence Studies

-CPM is principally designed to solve problems on general surfaces given by their closest point functions.
-The closest point function can be thought of as a black box allowing many surface representations to be handled in a unified framework.
-Hence, one should not expect CPM to universally surpass specially tailored and well-studied approaches for particular surface representations, such as finite elements on (quality) triangle meshes.
+CPM is principally designed to solve problems on \emph{general} manifolds, given by their closest point functions.
+The closest point function can be thought of as a black box allowing many manifold representations to be handled in a unified framework.
+Hence, we emphasize that one should not expect CPM to universally surpass specially tailored, well-studied approaches for particular manifold representations, such as finite elements on (quality) triangle meshes.
 Nevertheless, mesh-based schemes provide a useful point of reference for our evaluation.
-CPM retains some advantages even in that setting, such as mesh-independent behaviour.
+CPM also retains some advantages even for triangle meshes, such as mesh-independent behaviour.

-Therefore, we compare the various CPM approaches to the standard cotangent Laplacian \cite{pinkall1993computing, dziuk1988finite} that approximates the Laplace-Beltrami operator on a triangulation of the surface.
+With the above caveat in mind, we compare the various CPM approaches to the standard cotangent Laplacian \cite{pinkall1993computing, dziuk1988finite} that approximates the Laplace-Beltrami operator on a triangulation of the surface.
 We use the implementation from \texttt{geometry-central} \cite{geometrycentral}, adapted slightly to include IBCs.
 The Poisson equation $-\Delta_{\S} u = f$ is solved on the Dziuk surface defined in Section~\ref{sec:conv-shifted-poisson}.
 The same exact solution $u(\x) = x_1 x_2$ is used, but Dirichlet IBCs are imposed using this exact solution.

-``Good'' and ``bad'' triangulations, $\mathcal{T}_{g}$ and $\mathcal{T}_{b}$ respectively, of the Dziuk surface, are used to illustrate the dependence of the mesh-based method on triangulation quality (Figure \ref{fig:Dziuk_triangulations}).
+``Good'' and ``bad'' triangulations of the Dziuk surface, denoted $\mathcal{T}_{g}$ and $\mathcal{T}_{b}$ respectively, are used to illustrate the dependence of the mesh-based method on triangulation quality (Figure \ref{fig:Dziuk_triangulations}).
 Both triangulations are constructed starting from six vertices on $\S$ as in \cite{dziuk1988finite}.
 An initial round of 1:4 subdivision is performed by adding new vertices along each edge, at the midpoint for $\mathcal{T}_g$ and at the 20\% position for $\mathcal{T}_b$, to induce skinnier triangles in the latter.
 The new vertices are projected to their closest points on $\S$.